DiponRoy/command-examples/sql.md

-INSERT INTO TestStudent ([Name], DepartmentId) VALUES ('Student 1', 10);		--error, 10 not valid FK UPDATE TestStudent SET DepartmentId = 10 WHERE DepartmentId = 1					--error, 10 not valid FK DELETE FROM TestDepartment WHERE Id = 2											--error, 1 used as FK
+INSERT INTO TestStudent ([Name], DepartmentId) VALUES ('Student 1', 10);		--error, 10 not valid FK UPDATE TestStudent SET DepartmentId = 20 WHERE DepartmentId = 1					--error, 20 not valid FK DELETE FROM TestDepartment WHERE Id = 2											--error, 1 used as FK

 ALTER TABLE TestStudent NOCHECK CONSTRAINT FK_TestStudent_TestDepartment;
-INSERT INTO TestStudent ([Name], DepartmentId) VALUES ('Student 1', 10);		--inserted, even 10 is not valid FK UPDATE TestStudent SET DepartmentId = 20 WHERE DepartmentId = 10				--updated, even 20 is not valid FK DELETE FROM TestDepartment WHERE Id = 2											--deleted, even 2 in use as FK
+INSERT INTO TestStudent ([Name], DepartmentId) VALUES ('Student 1', 10);		--inserted, even 10 is not valid FK UPDATE TestStudent SET DepartmentId = 20 WHERE DepartmentId = 10				--updated, even 20 is not valid FK DELETE FROM TestDepartment WHERE Id = 2											--deleted, even 2 is in use as FK

-ALTER TABLE TestStudent CHECK CONSTRAINT FK_TestStudent_TestDepartment;
-INSERT INTO TestStudent ([Name], DepartmentId) VALUES ('Student 1', 20);		--error, 20 not valid FK UPDATE TestStudent SET DepartmentId = 10 WHERE DepartmentId = 1					--error DELETE FROM TestDepartment WHERE Id = 1											--error
+ALTER TABLE TestStudent CHECK CONSTRAINT FK_TestStudent_TestDepartment;			--no issue will old bad data INSERT INTO TestStudent ([Name], DepartmentId) VALUES ('Student 1', 20);		--error, 20 not valid FK UPDATE TestStudent SET DepartmentId = 10 WHERE DepartmentId = 1					--error DELETE FROM TestDepartment WHERE Id = 1											--error